baasbox/docs/source/index.md

 ## API Access

-The [API Access](#api-access83) section allows you to manage which rest endpoints are accessible to non administrator users.
+The [API Access](#api-access83) section allows you to manage which REST endpoints are accessible to non administrator users.
 Those are grouped by functionality under a **Function** group.
 Each record has a button to switch on and off the endpoints in the